Agency (philosophy): In psychology

-The term of agency used in different fields of psychology with different meaning.
+The term agency is used in different fields of psychology with different meanings.
 It can refer to the ability of recognizing agents or attributing agency to objects based on simple perceptual cues or principles, for instance the principle of rationality, which holds that context-sensitive, goal-directed efficient actions are the crucial characteristics of agents.
-This topic is thoroughly investigated by developmental and comparative psychologists to understand how an observer is able to differentiate agentive entities from inanimate objects, but it can be also related to the term of autonomous intelligent agency used in cybernetics.
-Agency can also imply the sense of agency, that is the feeling of ownership of control.
+This topic is thoroughly investigated by developmental to understand how an observer is able to differentiate agentive entities from inanimate objects, but it can also be related to the term of autonomous intelligent agency used in cybernetics.
+Agency can also imply the sense of agency, that is the feeling of ownership or control.

 Emergent interactive agency defines Bandura's view of agencies, where human agency can be exercised through direct personal agency.
 Bandura formulates his view of agency as a socio-cognitive one, where people are self-organizing, proactive, self-regulating, and engage in self-reflection, and are not just reactive organisms shaped and shepherded by external events.
 People have the power to influence their own actions to produce certain results.
 The capacity to exercise control over one’s thought processes, motivation, affect, and action operates through mechanisms of personal agency.
-Such agencies are emergent and interactive, apply perspectives of social cognition, and make causal contributions to its own motivations and actions using ‘reciprocal causation’.
+Such agencies are emergent and interactive, apply perspectives of social cognition, and make causal contributions to their own motivations and actions using ‘reciprocal causation’.

 In social cybernetics

 Autonomous agency is able to embrace the concepts of both the economic agency and the emergent interactive agency.
 An autonomous system is self-directed, operating in, and being influenced by, interactive environments.
-It usually has its own immanent dynamics that impact on the way it interacts.
+It usually has its own inherent dynamics that impact the way it interacts.
 It is also adaptable and (hence viable thus having a durable existence), proactive, self-organizing, self-regulating and so forth, participates in creating its own behavior, and contributes to its life circumstances through cognitive and cultural functionality.
 Autonomous agency may also be concerned with the relationship between two or more agencies in a mutual relationship with each other and their environments, with imperatives for an agency's behavior within an interactive context due to immanent emergent attributes.